MichaelSpila97/S3K_Genetic_Algorithm/README.md

                         		Sonic 3 And Knuckles Genetic Algorithm Project

 					PLEASE USE CODE ON EITHER FROM VER1 OR VER2 BRANCH THE MASTER AS OF NOW HAS AN OUTDATTED VERSION OF THE ALGORITHM FROM VER 1 BRANCH

-<<<<<<< HEAD
           		The goal of the project is to see if a genetic algorithm could complete sonic 3&k with only the core statistic provided to it.
 I have so far built a functional but rough genetic algorithm that could in theory test out these results.
 However due to the time it takes and some other flaws, I have decide to abandoned my current Algorithm for a new version that I think will do better.
 So as of now there are two version of this algorithm.
 Version 1 is the currently built and flawed version of the genetic algorithm and Version 2 is the genetic algorithm that is a work in progress.
 Descriptions and work to be done for each algorithm are in the readme of their particular branches.
 The branch that preforms the best will eventually be merge with the master but until version 2 is complete this rough commit of version 1 will be present on the master.
 Below is some general notes, questions and descriptions of this project:

       1) Can I run this algorithm on any machine with any version of Sonic 3 and Knuckles without having to modify the source code?

          Answer:    	Unless you have a monitor with a 1920x1080 display and have the
                     Steam version of Sonic3&K from the Sega Mega Drive and Genesis Collection, you will not be able to run the algorithm without modifying values within the source code.

                     	The program obtain in game values through screenshotting over a value of interest, adding up the total amount of a particular pixel value, and then pulling a numeric value between 0-9 that corresponds to the result of the previous preformed summation.
 This means that screen positions, pixel values, and expected values are hard coded so that the program can quickly and accurately obtain the in game data

                         You can find the specific screen position and expected pixels summation in enumval.py.
 You also will have change what pixel the program is looking for when doing pixel summation in gdr.py in the calc_num_id method.
 		    In upcoming version of this project I will try to make a more convenient way of changing these value.

 		    PS: enumval.py is only on Ver1 branch as of now.
 So please use Ver1 if you want to mess around with this project.

       2) Do I need any module outside the standard library for this program.